shoebot/shoebot/doc/source/install.rst

 Mac OS X
 --------

-Installation on Mac OS X should work the same by following the above instructions.
+Installation on Mac OS X is identical to GNU/Linux based distributions.

-It is however poorly tested, since the developers of Shoebot are focusing on GNU/Linux; if you run into any unexpected issue, let us know in the `issue tracker <https://github.com/shoebot/shoebot/issues>`_.
+Dependencies are installed via `Homebrew <https://brew.sh/>_` through the ``install_dependencies.sh`` script.

 Windows
 -------

 Windows is currently untested.
 There used to be a purpose-built Windows version of Shoebot (Spryte) but it has been unmaintained for a long while.

-If you try your hand at running Shoebot on Windows and can get *anything* running, let us know in our `issue tracker`_ so we can improve this documentation.
+If you try your hand at running Shoebot on Windows and can get *anything* running, let us know in our `issue tracker
+<https://github.com/shoebot/shoebot/issues>`_ so we can improve this
+documentation.

 Add support for another operating system